KarVarr/VardanianCompany/README.md

-# Welcome to Vardanian Studios!
+# Welcome to Vardanian Company!

-This repository represents the website of Vardanian Studios, where you can find information about our latest applications, projects, and news.
+This repository represents the website of Vardanian Company, where you can find information about our latest applications, projects, and news.

 ## About Us

-Vardanian Studios is a small team of developers specializing in creating innovative mobile applications for iOS.
+Vardanian Company is a small team of developers specializing in creating innovative mobile applications for iOS.
 We strive to make our apps useful, user-friendly, and of high quality.

 ## What You'll Find Here